Hen-Mateus/Hen-Mateus/README.md

 ### Glad to see you here!

-🎓 Final-Year Technology and Design Multimedia Student at ESTGV, Viseu | Web Developer 🌐
+🎓 Technology and Design Multimedia Student at ESTGV, Viseu | Web Developer 🌐

 🌐 Specializing in: Web Development, .NET Application Programming and Web Design